bouncingsoles/ossec-agent/README.md

 Dependencies
 ------------
-- Function OSSEC server running Linux
+- A working OSSEC server running Linux that can be controlled by your host running Ansible.

 Example Playbook
 ----------------